Farouk-Ben-Amor/react-exam/README.md

 - I used context to avoid prop drilling
 - I added an interface for the Products JSON for typesafety
 - I added a loading state
-- I used SVG Icons for the input areas (arrows, dollar sign)
+- I used SVG Icons for the input areas (arrows, dollar sign) from Fontawesome website
 - I deployed the app to Vercel (PaaS)

 ### Notes

-> The Dockerfile uses the latest node version (20.x) but the project depends on Node 16, that's why instead of using Docker Compose, I recreated the project from scratch using vite (instead of webpack) to use the latest React and Node version
+> The Dockerfile uses the latest node version (20.x) but the project depends on Node 16, that's why instead of using Docker Compose, I recreated the project from scratch using vite (instead of webpack) to use the latest React and Node version.